 Detect the periods where each measured value does not change for a predefined time.

 Detect the moments where the change rate of each variable in one step exceeds a predefined level.

-The results are merged, and margins of a predefined timesteps are added before and after the detected periods.
+The results are merged, and margins of a predefined timesteps before and after the detected periods are also treated as outliers.